DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/prompting-guidance.md

 - If outputs are consistently misaligned with expectations, revisit your prompt.
 Consider:
     - Is it too vague or overly broad?
     - Does it lack sufficient context or examples?
+    - You can even ask a LLM like ChatGPT if the requirements are to vague and for assistance.

 ### Manage Iterative Refinement